Turkish invasion of Cyprus: Ottoman and British rule

 In 1571 the mostly Greek-populated island of Cyprus was conquered by the Ottoman Empire, following the Ottoman–Venetian War (1570–1573).
 After 300 years of Ottoman rule the island and its population was leased to Britain by the Cyprus Convention, an agreement reached during the Congress of Berlin in 1878 between the United Kingdom and the Ottoman Empire.
 On 5 November 1914, in response to the Ottoman Empire's entry into the First World War on the side of the Central Powers, the United Kingdom formally declared Cyprus (together with Egypt and Sudan) a protectorate of the British Empire and later a Crown colony, known as British Cyprus.
 Article 20 of the Treaty of Lausanne in 1923 marked the end of the Turkish claim to the island.
 Article 21 of the treaty gave Turkish nationals ordinarily resident in Cyprus the choice of leaving the island within 2 years or to remain as British subjects.

 At this time the population of Cyprus was composed of both Greeks and Turks, who identified themselves with their respective homeland.
-However, the elites of both communities shared the belief that they were socially more progressive and better educated, and therefore distinct from the mainlanders.
 Greek and Turkish Cypriots lived quietly side by side for many years.

-Broadly, three main forces can be held responsible for transforming two ethnic communities into two national ones: education, British colonial practices, and insular religious teachings accompanying economic development.
 Formal education was perhaps the most important as it affected Cypriots during childhood and youth; education has been a main vehicle of transferring inter-communal hostility.